 Columbia is home to students from diverse backgrounds driven to make a difference in medicine while also pursuing a range of artistic talents—from music to theater to painting—that bring joy to others and nourish empathy on their path to becoming physicians and surgeons.
 The ballet dancer turned aspiring physician and Space Medicine Club co-president?
 Check.
-The student activist who earned a master's degree in film studies before medical school?
+The medical student whose experiences living in the United States and abroad shaped his commitment to health care equity?
 Check.
-The former EMT and college double-major in biology and economics who was one of 10 students accepted into the prestigious Columbia-Bassett program?
+The violinist who provided care to Harlem's homeless population during medical school?
 Check.
 Read on for more about our talented students.

 Henry Philofsky, Class of 2020

 After a year at VP&S, Henry Philofsky said his best adventure so far has been shadowing Marc Dickstein, MD, professor of anesthesiology, during a six-week clerkship at the beginning of the year.
 These clerkships are integral to the medical school's curriculum.

 “It was my second week in medical school and Dr. Dickstein surprised me when he handed me a bronchoscope while we were in the OR," says Philofsky, who is the co-president of the Space Medicine Club and spent two years after high school as a professional ballet dancer.
 “He walked me through inserting the scope into the patient’s throat for a bronchoscopy.
 I wasn’t expecting to be that involved, but it was cool.”